 If you do plan to federate Cloud Identity or G Suite with an external IdP, you need to take other factors into account before settling on a migration plan.

 Federating Cloud Identity or G Suite with an external IdP generally involves two pieces:

 Provisioning accounts: Relevant user accounts and groups are synchronized periodically from the external IdP to Cloud Identity or G Suite.
-This process ensures that when you create a new account in your IdP, it's also made available in GCP so that it can be referenced in GCP even before the user has logged in for the first time.
+This process ensures that when you create a new account in your IdP, it's also made available in Google Cloud so that it can be referenced in Google Cloud even before the user has logged in for the first time.
 This process also ensures that account removals are being propagated.

-Single sign-on: Whenever a user needs to authenticate in GCP or any other Google service, authentication is delegated to the external IdP by using the Security Assertion Markup Language (SAML) protocol.
+Single sign-on: Whenever a user needs to authenticate in Google Cloud or any other Google service, authentication is delegated to the external IdP by using the Security Assertion Markup Language (SAML) protocol.

 In the absence of unmanaged accounts, provisioning accounts works one-way.
 After setting up federation, the external IdP initially provisions accounts for all relevant users and then continuously propagates account creation, updates, and deletions to Cloud Identity or G Suite as they occur.
 Similarly, the external IdP might enable single sign-on for any account provisioned to Cloud Identity or G Suite, but disable single sign-on for all other accounts.
 As the following diagram suggests, you are only dealing with two sets of accounts: